MuhammadUmerKhan/MuhammadUmerKhan/README.md

 - Scaling AI systems with **CI/CD, Docker, Cloud (AWS)**
 - Exploring **Agentic & Multi-modal AI Workflows**
 - Contributing to open-source **AI tooling and frameworks**

 ---

+## 🚀 My Mission

+To bridge the gap between **AI research and real-world applications**, and contribute meaningfully to projects that solve problems at scale.
+I believe in building **ethical, scalable, and human-centered AI** that empowers businesses and communities.

+---